-You can't visit the entire country in a week's stay.
-No matter how small Croatia might seem, the country is long, and from Umag to the northwest to Dubrovnik to the southeast, you'll need to cover 700 km.
-Besides, there are so many places to visit in Croatia, that you simply can't do it all in a week or two.
+You can’t visit the entire country in a week’s stay.
+No matter how small Croatia might seem, the country is long, and from Umag in the northwest to Dubrovnik in the southeast, you’ll need to cover 700 km.
+Besides, there are so many places to visit in Croatia, that you simply can’t do it all in a week or two.

 If you still like to visit more than one place, stay somewhere central.
 And then do day trips from your base location.

 Split can be a good base to visit Dalmatia (and Split is an awesome town to see!).
 From Split, you can easily reach the islands of Brac, Hvar, Korcula, and Vis, Trogir, Omis, Krka Waterfalls, and even Dubrovnik.

 Take a road trip

 If you don't travel by car already, then rent one at least for a day when in Croatia.
 Croatia is a perfect destination for a road trip.
 Roads are in great condition, and the scenery is breath-taking.

 Our favorite road trips are along Adriatic coastal road from Split to Dubrovnik, along the Peljesac peninsula, and around Istria.
 Here is our full post on Driving in Croatia, and Car Rental in Croatia.

 I would say that travelers to Croatia, after visiting a country for a brief time, leave it with the biggest misconception about food.